Captain Tsubasa: Anime

 The original Captain Tsubasa manga series was quickly adapted into a TV animation series, produced by Tsuchida Production, broadcast on TV Tokyo from October 10, 1983, to March 27, 1986.
 This first series adapts the first 25 volumes.
 Four animated movies followed soon after, between 1985 and 1986, continuing the storyline.
 In 1989 a new animation series, Shin Captain Tsubasa, was produced by Shueisha and CBS Sony Group, Inc. and spanned 13 original video animations (OVAs).
 Shin Captain Tsubasa adapts the manga from volume 25 to volume 36.

 The series was followed soon after into a second adaptation, entitled Captain Tsubasa J, which was produced by NAS and Fuji TV and animated by Studio Comet.
 It was a retelling of the first volumes that continued adapting the manga where the previous series had stopped.
 It aired for 47 episodes on Fuji TV between October 21, 1994, and December 22, 1995, and was followed by an original video animation, Captain Tsubasa: Holland Youth, which was released in 1994.

 A third adaptation, Captain Tsubasa: Road to Dream, also known as Captain Tsubasa ~ Road to 2002, animated by Group TAC, aired on TV Tokyo between October 7, 2001, and October 6, 2002, with music published by Avex Mode.

 All of the versions of the Captain Tsubasa animated series have been broadcast by the animation satellite television network Animax across its original network in Japan and later across its respective networks worldwide, including East Asia, Hong Kong, Southeast Asia, South Asia and other regions.
 English dubs of all series have aired on Animax Asia and some episodes of the English dub were released on VCDs by Speedy Video Malaysia.

-In 2018, Captain Tsubasa had a new anime also broadcast on TV Tokyo.
+In 2017, another anime television series adaptation was announced.
 It is directed by Toshiyuki Kato and produced by David Production.
 Viz Media have licensed the new anime series.
-The series aired from April 2, 2018, to April 1, 2019.
+The series aired on TV Tokyo from April 2, 2018, to April 1, 2019.
 An English dub began airing on Primo TV in the United States beginning August 4, 2018.
+A second season, directed by Katsumi Ono and produced by Studio Kai aired from October 1, 2023, to June 30, 2024.
+It adapted the "Junior Youth Arc".

+In Arabic-speaking countries, the anime's title was changed to Captain Majid and the character became an Arab boy named Majid.